mandakima/mandakima/README.md

 🍜 Responsive Layout of a Pho Restaurant <br />

 ## Learning Goals
+- Become more proficient in JavaScript <br />
 - Become more proficient in React <br />
 - Explore CSS frameworks (Sass & Tailwind) <br />